 Daniel Johnson devotes 100 percent of his practice to construction litigation, alternative dispute resolution, government contracting, and construction contract drafting and negotiation.
 Daniel has experience representing regional, national, and international contractors, engineers, and owners in a variety of proceedings.
 Daniel has significant experience in domestic and international arbitrations and trials for complex construction matters.
 Daniel's most recent experience has been focused on heavy industrial and power plant megaprojects.

-Daniel was recognized in 2018, 2019 and 2020 as a Georgia "Rising Star" for Construction Litigation by Super Lawyers magazine.
-He was recognized in 2021 as one of the "Best Lawyers: Ones to Watch" for Construction Law and Construction Litigation by The Best Lawyers in America®.
+Daniel was recognized in 2021 and the three years immediately preceding as a Georgia "Rising Star" for Construction Litigation by Super Lawyers magazine.
+He was recognized in 2021 and 2022 as one of the "Best Lawyers: Ones to Watch" for Construction Law and Construction Litigation by The Best Lawyers in America®.
 Daniel was recommended in 2022 by Legal 500 US for Construction.